ManuelGotzen/musikdenker-todo/README.md

 [GitHub Try Code School](https://try.github.io "try Git")

 Discover interesting projects from across GitHub in the Explore and [Trending](https://github.com/trending) sections.
 You can then star projects that you find interesting and want to come back to later—just visit your [Stars](https://github.com/stars) page to see all your starred projects.

+### Getting Start for a iOS SDK

+# Step 1: Prerequisites

+* OS X is required for all iOS development.
+* You need [XCode](https://developer.apple.com/xcode/ ).
+If you don't have it, you can get it from the App Store.
+* Optionally, you may want to use [Git](http://git-scm.com ).

 ###### <sub>**Syntax** / MarkDown</sub>